*20lb Resin Refill Is Recommended For Standard Unit

 Step 11: Your unit is ready for use.

--How many gallons will this unit produce?
+-How many gallons will the standard unit produce?

 The capacity of a deionization systems is primarily determined by the Total Dissolved Solids (TDS) in the water source.
 The TDS can be measured by using the meter provided.
 The TDS can range from 0 to 1,000 PPM plus but typically will fall between 100-400 ppm across the US.